ToxicFrog/doom-mods/libtooltipmenu/README.md

 ## License

 This library is released under the MIT license.
-Full details are in [COPYING](./COPYING.md), but the short version is: free for
+Full details are in [COPYING](./COPYING.md), but the short version is: do whatever you want with it (including commercial and closed-source projects and derivative works) as long as you don't try to pass it off as your own work.

-## Future Work

-- support for arbitrary size and positioning of tooltips via `TooltipConfig` directive
-- support for drawing background textures on tooltips